Caryma Sa'd: Early life and education

 Sa'd was born to an Indian mother and a Palestinian father, and grew up in Mississauga, Ontario.
 She studied law at the University of Ottawa.

 Legal career

 After articling in a Bay Street law firm, and working for Lenczner Slaght Royce Smith Griffin LLP, Sa'd launched her own practice that specializes in criminal, housing, and cannabis law in 2017.
-She serves on the board of directors of Legal Line, and in 2019 ran unsuccessfully to be a bencher at the Law Society of Ontario, finishing in 28th place.
+She serves on the advisory board of Legal Line, and in 2019 ran unsuccessfully to be a bencher at the Law Society of Ontario, finishing in 28th place with 15.8% of the vote.
+She ran again in 2023 and came in 38th place with 8.6% of the vote.

 In 2019, Sa'd represented tenants displaced by a fatal fire from 235 Gosford Boulevard apartment block in Toronto.
 She organized an open letter to Toronto Mayor John Tory, requesting him to block reoccupation of the building until air quality issues were addressed.